Vector Markup Language: Implementations

 VML is used by most Microsoft Office applications, such as Microsoft Word and Microsoft Visio, within HTML files created using the 'Save As HTML' option (plain HTML or MHT).
 Such files retain complete vector information, and can be reopened for editing using other Microsoft applications, such as Microsoft PowerPoint.
 VML was natively supported by Microsoft's Internet Explorer up to version 9 inline within HTML, using an undefined version of SGML namespaces.
 Support for VML was dropped in Internet Explorer 10 and subsequent versions.

 Support for "ink annotations" in Office Open XML files was added to LibreOffice during the 3.7 development cycle.

 VML is not natively supported by most web browsers.
 Web browsers such as Mozilla Firefox, Opera, Safari or Google Chrome support Scalable Vector Graphics (SVG) instead of VML.

 Microsoft Outlook HTML email rendering

 Though VML is deprecated as a standard in Internet Explorer, it is most commonly used in relation to the development of HTML emails rendered in Microsoft Outlook 2007, 2010, and 2013.
 The use of background-images in email campaigns requires the use of VML to be displayed in Outlook because Outlook does not support the CSS or HTML attributes for background-images.
+However using VML for content rather than its intended purpose as an image format comes with a number of accessibility issues.